Nested Pseudo Likelihood Estimation of Continuous-Time Dynamic Discrete Games: Model

 \textbf{State space.} The states are discrete and finite, so every state at time $t$ can be represented by a state vector $x_k$ in a finite state space $\mathcal{X}=\{x_1, \ldots, x_K\}$ where each state is indexed by $k=1, 2, \ldots, K$.

 \begin{example} Suppose that there are $N=5$ firms competing in a small local retail market where firms have at most one store.
 Based on incumbency status $a_i \in \{0,1\}$ each firm $i$ can either choose to enter/exit ($j=1$) or do nothing ($j=0$).
+Exit is not permanent: firms that exit have the opportunity to re-enter in the future.
 Market size is denoted by an exogenous state variable $s_k \in \{1,2,\ldots, 5\}$.
 Therefore, there are $K=5 \times 2^5 = 160$ distinct states in the model.
 Each state can be represented by a $6 \times 1$ vector $x_k$:

 \end{example}

 \textbf{State changes.} There are two types of state changes in the model---endogenous state changes which are relying on each agent's decision and exogenous state changes driven by ``nature.''
 As endogenous state changes only when an agent makes a choice, we can define a state continuation function $l(i,j,k)$ which maps an agent $i$'s choice $j$ and current state $k$ to next state $l$.
 We assume that choice $j=0$, where $l(i,0,k)=k$, is costless and that all choices $j$ are meaningfully distinct $l(i,j,k) \neq l(i,j',k)$ for all states $k=1, \ldots, K$.
 On the other hand, although exogenous state changes are not the result of an action by a player per se, we can think of them as actions by nature.
 When treated as a player in this way we will index nature by $i = 0$.